ryantd42/NY-Legislative-Git/2023/S1448B-2023/bill.md

   January 12, 2023
   ___________

  Introduced  by  Sens.
-SANDERS, SEPULVEDA -- read twice and ordered print- ed, and when printed to be committed to the Committee on Education  -- reported  favorably  from  said committee, ordered to first and second report, ordered to a third reading, passed by Senate and delivered  to the  Assembly, recalled, vote reconsidered, restored to third reading, amended and ordered reprinted, retaining its place  in  the  order  of third reading
+SANDERS, SEPULVEDA, WEBB -- read twice and ordered printed, and when printed to be committed to the Committee  on  Educa- tion  --  reported favorably from said committee, ordered to first and second report, ordered to a third reading, passed by Senate and deliv- ered to the Assembly, recalled, vote reconsidered, restored  to  third reading,  amended  and  ordered  reprinted, retaining its place in the order of third reading -- recommitted to the Committee on Education in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

- AN  ACT  to  amend the education law, in relation to establishing a task force on safety in school transportation
+ AN ACT to amend the education law, in relation to  establishing  a  task force on safety in school transportation; and providing for the repeal of such provisions upon expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The education law is amended by adding a new  section  3639 to read as follows:
   §  3639.
 TASK  FORCE  ON SAFETY IN SCHOOL TRANSPORTATION.
 1. THERE IS HEREBY CREATED A TASK FORCE ON SAFETY IN SCHOOL TRANSPORTATION WITH  THE PURPOSE OF REVIEWING AND PROMOTING SAFETY IN SCHOOL TRANSPORTATION.
   2. THE  TASK  FORCE  SHALL  CONSIST  OF EIGHTEEN MEMBERS APPOINTED AS
  FOLLOWS: FIVE MEMBERS APPOINTED BY THE GOVERNOR, FIVE MEMBERS  APPOINTED BY  THE TEMPORARY PRESIDENT OF THE SENATE, AND FIVE MEMBERS APPOINTED BY THE SPEAKER OF THE ASSEMBLY.
 THE  TASK  FORCE  SHALL  ALSO  INCLUDE  THE COMMISSIONER  OR HIS OR HER DESIGNEE; THE COMMISSIONER OF TRANSPORTATION OR HIS OR HER DESIGNEE; AND THE COMMISSIONER OF THE DEPARTMENT OF  MOTOR VEHICLES  OR  HIS  OR  HER DESIGNEE.
 THE MEMBERS APPOINTED TO THE TASK FORCE SHALL INCLUDE, BUT NOT BE LIMITED TO:  EDUCATION  AND  COMMUNITY STAKEHOLDERS;  PARENTS; TEACHERS; ADMINISTRATORS; AND SCHOOL BUS DRIVERS AND OTHER SCHOOL BUS PERSONNEL WHO ARE MEMBERS OF A LABOR UNION.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04722-04-4
+ S. 1448--B  2

   3. IT SHALL BE THE DUTY OF THE TASK FORCE TO STUDY AND ISSUE RECOMMEN- DATIONS RELATED TO STUDENT SAFETY IN  SCHOOL  TRANSPORTATION.
 THE  TASK FORCE SHALL REVIEW AND MAKE RECOMMENDATIONS ON:
-  A. EXISTING STATE LAWS, REGULATIONS, AND PROGRAMS THAT ADDRESS  SCHOOL BUS  SAFETY,  AND  MAKE RECOMMENDATIONS FOR THEIR IMPROVEMENT, INCLUDING
+  A.  EXISTING STATE LAWS, REGULATIONS, AND PROGRAMS THAT ADDRESS SCHOOL BUS SAFETY, AND MAKE RECOMMENDATIONS FOR  THEIR  IMPROVEMENT,  INCLUDING ANY RECOMMENDATIONS NECESSARY TO ENSURE PEDESTRIAN SAFETY AND THE SAFETY OF STUDENTS;

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04722-02-3
- S. 1448--A  2

- ANY RECOMMENDATIONS NECESSARY TO ENSURE PEDESTRIAN SAFETY AND THE SAFETY OF STUDENTS;
   B. EXAMINING THE POSSIBILITY OF REQUIRING A STATE DEPARTMENT OR OFFICE